 Live website

-Role: Brand, UX/UI, web development (end-to-end) · 2021—2023
+Role: UX/UI, visual identity, web development (end-to-end) · 2021—2023

 The core challenge was designing a system for a journal redefining itself in real time.
 Its scope was expanding from print to web, from a single academic article format to a growing range of editorial types: academic essays, interviews, video conversations, and formats that hadn't been defined yet.